GitLeeRepo/PythonNotes/PythonNotes.md

 # Types and Objects

+All data types in Python are objects, which have associated methods and properties.
 Python is a dynamically typed language, and the type can be dynamically changed in the same scope.
-The variable named principal can be assigned 14.51 (float), 12 (integer), and "Mr Smith", all in the same scope within the program.
+For example, the variable named 'principal' can be assigned 14.51 (float), 12 (integer), and "Mr Smith", all in the same scope within the program, in each case a new instance is created, and the variable name references this new instance.
+If the old instance doesn't have any other variable names referencing it then it will be eligible for garbage collection.

 ## Types